Justin Turner Player Props: Red Sox vs. Twins

 Justin Turner At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 44th, his on-base percentage ranks 42nd, and he is 64th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 32nd, his on-base percentage ranks 29th, and he is 61st in the league in slugging.

-- In 36.2% of his games this season, Turner has had at least one RBI.
-He's picked up more than one in 10.1% and driven in three or more of his team's runs in two contests.
+- Turner has had an RBI in 26 games this season (37.1%), including seven multi-RBI outings (10.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.